maciejb2k/pathfinding_app/README.md

-# Wayfinding - Interactive SVG Map
+# Pathfinding - Interactive SVG Map

 My goal of this project was to implement from scratch Graph data structure and Dijkstra algorithm in Typescript.